Carokyp/Doux-Matin/README.md

 Forking creates a separate copy of the repository under your own GitHub account.
 	•	You can make changes freely.
-	•	If the original repository is updated, GitHub will notify you and you can pull updates into your fork.
+	•	If the original repository is updated, GitHub will notify you, and you can pull updates into your fork.

 __Create a new fork__